6.6 EMS Requirements and Qualifications

 Karen Piette, MHS, CMA

-While ultimately the development of EMS systems and qualifications are the purview of the States Offices of Emergency Medical Services, each state relies on the federal government’s National Highway Traffic Safety Administration’s (NHTSA’s) EMS education agenda for the future document that was developed in cooperation with stakeholders from all aspects of EMS.
-The states develop and revise the different curriculums, qualifications, scope of practices for each level of EMS provider within their state.
-While the curriculums may have subtle differences, they all adhere to some general accepted practices.
-In most cases EMS programs are administered in the Community College system, local or Regional EMS systems or hospitals.
+The development of EMS systems and qualifications is primarily managed by each state’s Office of Emergency Medical Services.
+However, these offices rely on the federal government’s National Highway Traffic Safety Administration (NHTSA) EMS Education Agenda for the Future.
+This document was developed collaboratively with stakeholders from all aspects of EMS.
+States use it as a framework while developing and revising the curriculum, qualifications, and scope of practice for each level of EMS provider within their jurisdiction.
+Although state-specific curriculums may vary slightly, they all adhere to some general accepted practices.
+EMS programs are typically administered through community colleges, local or regional EMS systems, or hospitals.

-In general, the curriculum for an entry level EMS program (EMT) is approximately two hundred (200) hours in total length.
-This curriculum covers care to the sick and injured using non-invasive techniques.
-The EMT has a limited amount of life saving medications that can be administered usually in an auto-dose type of delivery system.
+In general, the curriculum for an entry level EMS program (EMT) requires approximately 200 hours of training.
+This program covers non-invasive care for sick and injured individuals.
+EMTs have a limited range of life-saving medications that they can administer, typically using auto-dose delivery systems.

-Advanced Emergency Medical Technicians (AEMTs) training adds an additional 200-300 hours of training on top of the EMT training.
-This training allows the AEMT to administer certain essential medications, provider airway management and provide care for the common medical and trauma emergencies.
+Advanced emergency medical technicians (AEMTs) undergo an additional 200-300 hours of training on top of the EMT training.
+This training allows AEMTs to administer certain essential medications, manage airways, and provide care for common medical and trauma emergencies.

-Core Paramedic certification takes an additional 1080 to 2000 hours education including classroom, laboratory, hospital clinical and field internship.
-Paramedics can obtain a certificate, associates, and baccalaureate degrees in EMS.
-Paramedics perform intensive life saving invasive procedures in the prehospital environment.
-These may include advanced airway management, critical care pharmacology, intensive cardiology, and advanced trauma management.
-Specific scope of practices is governed by the State office of EMS, regional EMS agencies and local medical directors.
+Core paramedic certification takes an additional 1,080 to 2,000 hours of education, including classroom instruction, laboratory work, hospital clinical training, and a field internship.
+Paramedics can earn certificates, associate degrees, or bachelor’s degrees in EMS.
+They are trained to perform intensive, life-saving invasive procedures in the prehospital environment.
+These procedures may include advanced airway management, critical care pharmacology, intensive cardiology, and advanced trauma management.
+The scope of practice for paramedics is governed by the state office of EMS (OEMS), regional EMS agencies, and local medical directors.

-The information below is taken directly from the State of Washington OEMS website at the time of this publication but is similar to most states.
+The information below is taken directly from the State of Washington OEMS website at the time of this publication, although it is generally applicable to most states.

 Professional Requirements and Qualifications for EMTs, AEMTs, and Paramedics

-In order to work as an EMT, AEMT or a paramedic, the appropriate training is required.
-For all three, successful completion of a department approved paramedic training course is an educational requirement to work in most states.
-In Washington state, applicants who graduated from paramedic training after June 30, 1996 are required to have graduated from a paramedic training program that is accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+To work as an EMT, AEMT, or paramedic, appropriate training is required.
+For all three roles, successful completion of a department-approved training course is required in most states.
+In Washington State, applicants who graduated from paramedic training after June 30, 1996, are required to have graduated from a paramedic training program accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

-EMT’s must have successfully completed the Paramedic certification examination which include written and practical skills exams.
-Examination is developed and administered by the National Registry of EMT’s (NREMT).
-Upon successful completion of the exam, the applicant provides proof of successful completion of the NREMT exam to the Department of Health in Washington state (WAC 246-976-141).
+EMTs must successfully complete the paramedic certification examination, which includes both written and practical skills exams.
+This exam is developed and administered by the National Registry of EMTs (NREMT).
+Upon successful completion of the exam, applicants must provides proof of certification to the Department of Health in Washington State (WAC 246-976-141).

-AEMT’s are required to pass the EMT exam first, then they take an additional AEMT course.
-After they successfully complete the AEMT course they sit for the NREMT exam for AEMT.
-There are less AEMT programs throughout the nation.
-AEMT programs tend to be in more rural settings.
-It is important to note that you do not have to become an AEMT prior to becoming a paramedic.
-Many EMT’s go directly into paramedic coursework if that is their desired career path.
+AEMTs must first pass the EMT exam before completing an additional AEMT course.
+After successfully finishing the AEMT course, they must pass the NREMT exam for AEMTs.
+AEMT programs are less common and tend to be located in more rural settings, but it is important to note that you do not have to become an AEMT prior to becoming a paramedic.
+Many EMTs go directly into paramedic coursework if they pursue that career path.

 Skill Stitch: Blood Pressure

-A critical vital sign that is critically important for understanding what is going on inside a patient is blood pressure.
-Blood pressure is a measurement of the force of your blood pushing against the walls of your blood vessels.
-High blood pressure or hypertension is an early sign of heart disease.
-If you work directly with patients chances are you will be taking blood pressure on a regular basis.
-Next let’s look at what blood pressure entails and why those measurements are so important.
+Blood pressure is a critical vital sign that provides valuable insight into a patient’s health, particularly regarding their cardiovascular system.
+It measures the force of blood pushing against the walls of the blood vessels.
+High blood pressure, or hypertension, is an early indicator of heart disease.
+If you work directly with patients, it is likely that you will be taking blood pressure on a regular basis.
+Let’s take a closer look at what blood pressure entails and why it is so important.

 Healthcare professional taking a manual blood pressure